microsoft/accessibility-insights-web/README.md

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/users/pbjjkligggfmakdaogkfomddhfmpjeni.svg)](https://chrome.google.com/webstore/detail/accessibility-insights-fo/pbjjkligggfmakdaogkfomddhfmpjeni)
 [![Chrome Web Store](https://img.shields.io/chrome-web-store/stars/pbjjkligggfmakdaogkfomddhfmpjeni.svg)](https://chrome.google.com/webstore/detail/accessibility-insights-fo/pbjjkligggfmakdaogkfomddhfmpjeni/reviews)

-One project is built from this repository:

--   **Accessibility Insights for Web** is a browser extension for Google Chrome and the new Microsoft Edge, used for assessing the accessibility of web sites and web applications.
+This repository contains the code for **Accessibility Insights for Web**, which is a browser extension for Google Chrome and the new Microsoft Edge.
+It is used for assessing the accessibility of web sites and web applications.

-### Notice
-The Accessibility Insights team is proud to provide accessibility scanning solutions across multiple platforms including Web, Windows Desktop, and Android.
-Unfortunately, the usage of Accessibility Insights for Android did not meet expectations and we will be **ending support of that product** effective June 1 2023, so we can focus on our more popular products for Web and Windows Desktop.
-The product download link will be removed to promote security and discourage use of an unmaintained version of the product.
-The source code will remain available under the MIT open-source license.
-We are grateful to the community who continue to use our accessibility testing products!

 ### Install Accessibility Insights for Web